RasoulZamani/API_by_DRF/README.md

 Permisions is handled based on Token Authentication and for more control custom permission file is written.
-CRUD for user model created by ViewSets. we used **jwt** token by `djangorestframework_siimplejwt` library.
+CRUD for user model created by ViewSets. we used **jwt** token by `djangorestframework_siimplejwt` library. for better documentaion, we also prepear **swagger** and it is accecable at: .../schema/swager-ui .